bensheldon/island94.org/_posts/2025-10-08-hanami-and-loading-code-faster.md

 In Rails, a lot of performance repair work for development is identifying places where a constant _shouldn’t_ be directly referenced and instead should use some other stand-in until it’s really needed.
 In Rails, it can be confusing, because sometimes you can use a configuration string to refer to a constant, and sometimes you have to use a constant; it is inconsistent.

-### In Hanami, everything has a string key
+### In Hanami, (nearly) everything has a string key

-Hanami’s approach: make all the constants referenceable by a string.
+Hanami’s approach: make application components referencable by a string.
 Called a `key`. _Everything is keyed._ (again, Hanami does quite a bit more than that, I just mean in regards to code loading).
 Objects are configured by what keys they have dependencies upon, and those objects are [injected by the framework](https://guides.hanamirb.org/v2.2/app/container-and-components/#injecting-dependencies-via-deps).
 So instead of writing this:

 ```ruby
 class MyClass